The Importance of Testosterone for Women's Health

 Muscle tone and energy

 As women age—especially in perimenopause and beyond—testosterone levels naturally decline.
-This drop can lead to a frustrating and confusing set of symptoms, including low desire, less arousal, and that flat, unmotivated feeling many of my patients describe as “just not me.”
+This drop can lead to a frustrating and confusing set of symptoms.
+Many women experience low desire, less arousal, and that flat, unmotivated feeling.
+It’s a common description among my patients: “just not me.”

 What Does Low Testosterone Feel Like?